Stein Mart: History

 Stein Mart was founded in 1908 by Sam Stein, a Russian Jewish immigrant who opened his first store in Greenville, Mississippi; he had arrived there by steamboat from New York City three years before.
 The department store carried general merchandise until his son, Jake Stein, took over the company upon his father Sam's death in 1932.
 The store then redirected its focus toward discounted clothing.

 The chain targeted customers who shopped department stores on a regular basis, inducing them to purchase goods by offering discounts of 25 to 60 percent off department store prices.
-By the late 1970s, Stein Mart had become a leading retailer of clothing for the family in the Mississippi Delta.
+By the late 1970s, Stein Mart had become a leading retailer of clothing for families in the Mississippi Delta.

 Under Jay Stein's leadership, Stein Mart grew from three stores in 1977 to 40 stores in 1990, and then to 123 stores by the end of 1996.
 In determining the prime locations for new Stein Mart stores, management targeted cities with populations of 125,000 or more and relied on demographic research regarding income, education, and occupation to help predict whether a community might support a discounter of designer merchandise.

 In 2003, Stein Mart introduced the "Real Shopper" campaign with support from Orlando-based advertising agency, Fry Hammond Barr.
 This multimedia advertising campaign features real Stein Mart shoppers chosen via casting calls held throughout the country.
 Each season six to eight female shoppers are chosen to appear in the campaign and are featured in Stein Mart's Sisterhood book online.